olaoluwaolu/Magic8Ball/README.md

 <li> Server
    <ol>
    <li> Open a terminal/command window.</li>
-   <li> cd to SocketDemo/out/production/SocketDemo</li>
+   <li> cd to Magic8BallDemo/out/production/Magic8BallDemo</li>
-   <li> Enter 'java SocketDemo' to see the usage message.</li>
+   <li> Enter 'java Magic8BallDemo' to see the usage message.</li>
-   <li> Enter 'java SocketDemo server 4466' to start the server
+   <li> Enter 'java Magic8BallDemo server 4466' to start the server
         on port 4466 (you can use any port in the User Ports range that is not already in use on your computer).</li>
    <li> You should see a server startup message.</li>